September 25th, 2019

 HWY 84 mm 8.9 of Ghost Ranch alt to mm 2340.9

 Distance in miles: 21.2 plus 2 miles walking through town and on the highway

 We get up early since everyone has to be out and about.
 Chadi takes off first, leaving us her house to lock up.
 Then Eden arrives to take Relentless to the airport.
 It’s a sad parting after all this time.
-I’ve never had a trail buddy for a whole trail and I can’t imagine what the CDT would have been like without him.
-The trail is so hard, being lonely too would have sucked.
+I’ve never had a trail buddy for a whole trail and I can’t imagine what the CDT would’ve been like without him.
+The trail is so hard, being alone too might have sucked.

 I’m sad to say that I don’t see much else of Santa Fe.
 I consider walking downtown but it’s another mile and I would probably miss the bus.
 The next bus isn’t until the late afternoon.
 I just want to get back on the trail and finish this thing already.
 It’s another 170 miles to Grants, with a pit stop in Cuba.
 I’m so close to being done.

 I make all my bus connections and am back on trail by 1245.
 First, I have to walk a mile on the highway from the bus stop to where the trail crosses.
 Then I walk a dirt road for 8 miles to reconnect the alternate to the CDT.
 The road leads to the Chama River and then winds along it.
 Pink and golden rock buttes abound and the artists are all along the road trying to capture the splendor.

 There are many cars on account of the visiting artists but they all drive really slow as they go past.
 The recent rain keeps the dust down.
 It’s one of the most pleasant and scenic road walks I’ve ever done, albeit a little warm.
 After being so cold at elevation, I’ve sworn not to complain about being hot again.
 It’s not so bad that I even need my umbrella.